EliahKagan/subaudit/README.md

   Note that the search need not be atomic, but the dictionary must always be observed to be in a valid state.

-Although the *audit hook* does not perform locking, *subscribing and unsubscribing* listeners from it is another matter.
-That is, by default, synchronized with a `threading.Lock`, to ensure that currently subscribing and/or unsubscribing listeners does not corrupt shared state.
+#### 2. Between calls to `subscribe` and/or `unsubscribe` (locking by default)

+In this scenario, two listeners are subscribed at a time, or unsubscribed at a time, or one listener is subscribed while another (or the same) listener is unsubscribed.

+This is less likely to occur and much easier to avoid.
+But it is also harder to make safe without a lock.
+Subscribing and unsubscribing are unlikely to happen occur at a *sustained* high rate, so locking is unlikely to be a performance bottleneck.
+So, *by default*, subscribing and unsubscribing are synchronized with a `threading.Lock`, to ensure that shared state is not corrupted.

-You should not usually change this, and it is unlikely to be a performance bottleneck.
-But if you want to change it, you can construct a `Hook` object by calling `Hook(sub_lock_factory=...)` instead of `Hook`, where `...` is a type or other context manager factory to be used instead of `threading.Lock`.
+You should not usually change this.
+But if you want to, you can construct a `Hook` object by calling `Hook(sub_lock_factory=...)` instead of `Hook`, where `...` is a type or other context manager factory to be used instead of `threading.Lock`.
 In particular, to disable locking, pass `contextlib.nullcontext`.

 ## Functions related to compatibility